 Fortunately, listening is one of the skills that Toastmasters International values most.
 It is a quality that members focus on and improve at club meetings.
 Toastmasters recognizes what Adler believed: Listening is a quality that needs to be honed.
-“While listening may seem like it should be easy to do, it can be very difficult, often requiring more mental effort than speaking,” says the Toastmasters Competent Leader manual.

 Don’t be Dominated by Interrupters